imperialCHEPI/healthgps/userguide.md

 100,-0.658,-40.064,-74.064,-602.356,-145.923,-9.331
 ```

-The values in the adjustment files are *added* to the *model values*, therefore a zero-adjustment value can be used to disable *baseline adjustments* for a specific *risk factor*.
+The values in the adjustment files are *added* to the *model values*, therefore a zero-adjustment value can be used to disable *baseline adjustments* for a specific *risk factor* variable.

 # 2.0 Backend Storage